🇵🇹 Portugal · Banco de Portugal · MiCA CASP

 5

-Banco de Portugal issues the CASP authorization.
+Banco de Portugal issues the CASP authorisation.
 Commence operations with ongoing BdP reporting.
 EU passporting notifications can be filed immediately.
 Annual audit and AML/CFT review obligations apply.

 Item Details Approx. Cost